DekuLiuTesla/CityGaussian/README.md

 **[2024.07.18]** Camera Ready version now can be accessed through arXiv.
 More insights are included.

 ## 🥏 Model of CityGaussian

+This repository contains the official implementation of the paper ["CityGaussian: Real-time High-quality Large-Scale Scene Rendering with Gaussians"](https://arxiv.org/pdf/2404.01133).
+Star ⭐ us if you like it!
 ### Training Pipeline
 <p align="center">
   <img src="assets/Train.png" align="center" width="100%">